3 insights, 2 findings, 1 action (January 30, 2020)

 II.
 The REAL reasons why people retire

-Most people assume they will retire on their own terms, planning to work as long as necessary to meet financial and non-financial goals.
-However, according to two retirement studies, this belief doesn’t hold true for the majority of retirees.
-The reality is most people retire at an age earlier than planned and often for reasons beyond their control.
-The studies inform that only 36% retire on their own terms while 49%, the majority, retire based on circumstances beyond their control.
+Most assume they will retire on their own terms, planning to work as long as necessary to meet financial and non-financial goals.
+However, according to two retirement studies, this belief doesn’t hold true for most retirees.
+Most people retire at an age earlier than planned and often for reasons beyond their control.
+The studies inform that only 36% retire on their terms, while 49%, the majority, retire based on circumstances beyond their control.

 About 49% retired based on circumstances beyond their control.
 Broken down, this shows that 18% retired due to health, 14% out of personal need, 9% from job loss, and 6% due to layoffs.